OttCS/FreeTab/README.md

-FreeTab: A replacement for your browser's cluttered and invasive new-tab page.
+OpenTab: A replacement for your browser's cluttered and invasive new-tab page.
 Fast, freeing, and free.
 ----------------------------
 Just a side project of mine, just an example of what browsers should strive for on a new tab.